Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     vim src/krnl_idct_slow.cpp
 ```

 **NOTE** : _II = 1 cannot be achieved because the device DDR memory width is 512 bits(64 Bytes) and IDCT compute if done is single cycle requires (64*size(short)*8=1024) 1024 bits (128 bytes) per cycle.
-In terms of how this fact manifest in our model can be seen if we go to "execute" function we can find that it will require 2 reads or writes on FIFO I/O interfaces in single cycle which is not possible._
+In terms of how this fact manifest in our model can be seen by going to "execute" function to find that it will require 2 reads or writes on FIFO I/O interfaces in single cycle which is not possible._

 #### Initiation Interval vs. FPGA Resource Usage